-This plan is a long-term programmatic plan designed to provide strategic guidance and recommendations for future actions that will be pursued through agency and unit-specific land and resource management plans, project-specific National Environmental Policy Act analyses, and agreements with landowners and land managers.
+This plan is a long-term programmatic plan designed to provide strategic guidance and recommendations for future actions that will be pursued through agency and unit-specific land and resource management plans, project-specific National Environmental Policy Act analyses, and agreements with land owners and land managers.
 Federal, State and local agencies retain their jurisdictional responsibilities for lands associated with or surrounding the Nez Perce National Historic Trail.
 Upon completion of this plan, the National Trail Administrator and the comprehensive planning staff will work with Federal, State and local agencies to incorporate this strategic direction into individual land and resource management plans.
 In the rare event programmatic direction differs between this plan and applicable land and resource management plans, on a case-by-case basis preference will generally be given to the more restrictive of the two directives.

-This Comprehensive Plan was developed under the authority of the National Trails System Act, which is independent of existing land and resource management plans.
-The National Trails System Act requires that the Trail corridor "be designed to harmonize with and complement any established multiple-use plans for the specific area in order to insure continued maximum benefits" for the values for which the Trail was designated.
-(16 U.S.C.
-1246 (a) (2)).
+This comprehensive plan was developed under the authority of the National Trails System Act, which is independent of existing land and resource management plans.
+The National Trails System Act requires that the Trail corridor "be designed to harmonize with and complement any established multiple-use plans for the specific area in order to insure continued maximum benefits" (16 U.S.C.
+1246 (a)(2)).